xjforfuture/networking-tn/doc/source/installation.rst

 On the controller node:

+1. Get networking-tn

-1. pip install git+git://git.openstack.org/openstack/networking-tn
+2. cd networking-tn and install plugin: pip install .

-2. The following modifications are needed in:
+3. The following modifications are needed in:

   ::